MilanFIN/tetris-neat/README.md

 * A script to train a new model
 * A script to test existing models

+The models can usually clear ~5 lines per game.
+A different approach to evolving the network or some other changes might yield better results.

 **How it works**

 The ai plays by evaluating the possible placements for the next shape and choosing the one that gets the highest score from the neural network.